gilangardya/z-shop/README.md

 # z-shop

-Chatbot for marketplace.
+IF3151 - Human-computer Interaction

-Just push to deploy.
+Simple LINE chatbot for marketplace.